FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 the identity of your Entra Id user account.

 ### Configuring Service Principal Authentication with a Custom Entra Id Application
 If you want to run the **FabricSolutionDeployment** application as a service principal, you must create an Entra Id application that is configured as a confidential application with a client secret.
-The service principal must also be configured with a tenant-level **Service principals can use Fabric APIs** setting in the Fabric Admin portal.
+You must also configure the  service principal in the Fabric Admin portal with the tenant-level setting **Service principals can use Fabric APIs**.

- >If the service principal is not configured properly, all Fabric REST API calls will fail with a ***401 Unauthorized*** error.
+If the service principal is not configured properly, all Fabric REST API calls will fail with a ***401 Unauthorized*** error.

- Here are steps to create the app.
+When you create a new Entra Id application in the Entra Id portal for a service principal, you should configure the **Redirect URI** as **Web** and leave the URI value blank as shown in the following screenshot.

 <img src="./images/GettingStarted/media/image17B.png" style="width:80%" />

+> Redirect URIs are only used for user authentication.
+There is no need to add a redirect URI when creating an Entra Id application for a service principal.

 Grb both client Id and enant ID.